A review looked at traditional rosehip medicinal uses and the benefits of rosehip

-In a recent review published in Current Pharmaceutical Design, Irani researchers examined the pharmacologic properties of rose hip and traditional rose hip uses.
+In a review published in Current Pharmaceutical Design, researchers examined the pharmacologic properties of rose hip and traditional rose hip uses.

-Here, we describe their findings on the medicinal benefits of rose hip for various health issues.
+Here, we describe their findings on the medicinal uses and benefits of rosehip for various health issues

 1. Gastrointestinal system